Start A Meeting - A suggested format for your new meeting.

 Chapter 9 – Couples in Recovery Anonymous is an anonymous fellowship.
 Everything that is said here, in the meeting and member-to-member, must be held in confidence.
 Only in this way can we feel free to say what is in our hearts and minds.

-We are now going to pass around the Twelve Steps and Twelve Tools of Chapter 9.
-Please read one and pass it on.
+We are now going to read the Twelve Steps of Chapter 9.
+Please read two and pass them on. (pass around the Steps)

-(You may choose to include any other Chapter 9 literature at this point.)
+(You may want to read other Chapter 9 literature as well.)

 Can we have a volunteer to be timekeeper for the meeting?